visaacceptance/agent-toolkit/README.md

 cp .env.template .env
 ```

-Edit the `.env` file with your CyberSource API credentials.
+Edit the `.env` file with your Visa Acceptance API credentials.

 ### Running the MCP Server